hparra/hparra.github.io/audiobooks.md

 [How to Win Friends and Influence People](https://www.amazon.com/Dale-Carnegies-Radio-Program-popularity/dp/956291206X).
 Dale Carnegie.
 1937.

 _[Soft Skills](https://www.amazon.com/Soft-Skills-Software-Developers-Manual/dp/B0158SJ3EM).
 John Sonmez.
 December 2014._ The title is misleading but in a surprisingly good way.
-This is not a professional relationships help book - it's a lifestyle how-to.
-Extremely practical with suggestions that I know work from personal experience.
+This is not a professional inter-personal  relationship help book - it's a condensed career and lifestyle how-to.
+Extremely practical with many suggestions that I know work from personal experience.
 Vast majority of book is applicable to everyone, not just software developers.
-Fans of Tim Ferris will enjoy this.
+Fans of Tim Ferris may enjoy this.

 [How To Lie With Statistics](https://www.amazon.com/How-to-Lie-with-Statistics/dp/B01C4RPH8Q).
 Darrell Huff.
 1954.